The Little Engine That Could: Plot

 In the tale, a long train must be pulled over a high mountain after its locomotive breaks down.
-Larger locomotives, treated anthropomorphically, are asked to pull the train; for various reasons, they refuse because they think they are too important.
+Larger locomotives, treated anthropomorphically, are asked to pull the train; for various reasons, they refuse because they think they are too important (or in the old engine’s case, because he can’t due to his age).
 The request is sent to a small engine, who agrees to try.
 Despite the steep climb and heavy load, the engine slowly succeeds in pulling the train over the mountain while repeating the motto: "I think I can".